-13.6 Re-sitting/ resubmitting assessments
+13.6 Re-sitting/resubmitting assessments

-If you fail an item of assessment (i.e. you receive an 0% to 39% percentage grade), you will have one final opportunity to resubmit/re-sit that work.

-If a student fails an item of assessment (i.e. achieves an 4%-39%), the student needs to rework their original submission.
-If a student receives a percentage grade between 0-2% (including any academic misconduct) or an 3% grade for an upheld extenuating circumstances claim,, then a new assignment is set (e.g. AS2r).
+If a student fails an item of assessment (i.e. achieves an 4%-39% or 'F+', 'F', 'F-' or 'G' grade), the student needs to rework their original submission.
+If a student fails an item of assessment (i.e. achieves 4% -39% or an F+, F or F-), the student needs to rework their original submission.
+If a student receives any G grade (i.e. G, NG, LG or AG) or an H grade for upheld mitigating circumstances claim, then a new assignment is set (e.g. AS2r).
 The new assignment [re-sit assignment] will be available in the Syllabus area of Canvas.

-For resit examinations and In-class test, a new exam or In-class test paper will be used.
+For re-sit examinations and In-class test, a new exam or In-class test paper will be used.
 The resubmission/re-sit period will be published in the Academic Calendar and Module Study Guides.

 The resubmission/re-sit opportunity will be before the start of the next academic year.
-Resubmission dates for assignments will be published in the in the announcement page in Canvas.
+Resubmission dates for assignments will be published in thepublished in the announcement page in Canvas.
 Re-sit dates for examinations will be published during the academic year.

-You may be allowed only one resubmission/re-sit opportunity.
-If you pass at the second attempt, your mark will be capped at 40%, unless you have successfully applied for extenuating circumstances.
-You are strongly advised to resubmit/ re-sit all failed assessments (0% to 39% percentage grade) or have upheld extenuating circumstances, and not to gamble on making up the marks in other items of assessment for the module, as there will be no further opportunities to resubmit/re-sit after the deadline for resubmission/re-sit has passed.
+You may be allowed only one resubmission/re-sit opportunity within an Academic Year.
+If you pass at the second attempt, your mark will be capped at 40%, unless you have successfully applied for mitigating circumstances.

+You are strongly advised to resubmit/ re-sit all failed assessments that you are eligible to resubmit for (0% to 39% percentage grade or ('F+', 'F', 'F-' or 'G' grades) or have upheld mitigating circumstances, as there will be no further opportunities to resubmit/re-sit after the deadline for resubmission/re-sit has passed.

-If you have a holding grade (i.e. 2% percentage grade), you strongly advised to resubmit/resit the assessment in the resubmission/resit period specified in the Academic Calendars.
+If you have a holding grade

+(i.e. ZZ grade), you strongly advised to resubmit/resit the assessment in the resubmission/resit period specified in the Academic Calendars.
 This may avoid any delays in receiving your final results.